Showing posts with label Organisational Risk Management. Show all posts

 Management risks can threaten an organisation's ability to achieve its financial or operational goals.
 Commercial risk is centred on an organisation's trading plans that may not turn out as originally planned or meet its target.
 It refers to the possibility of an organisation needing to be more efficient in using its financial resources due to the uncertainties brought about by its failure to manage risk.

-It is important to note that the severity of risk may not be proportional to the damage it may cause and that some risks are unavoidable.
+It is important to note that the severity of risk may not be proportional to the damage it may cause, and that some risks are unavoidable.
 No matter how much time and effort is spent on risk avoidance measures, focusing on the actions required to mitigate and contain risks to reduce the damage is crucial.
-It should be considered if it is worth avoiding such risks or utilising more effort in containment proportionally.
+It should be considered whether it is worth avoiding such risks or utilising more proportional effort in containment.
 The various types of risk may include:

-• Reputational: Reputational risks arise when an organisation acts contrary to what is expected of them, maybe immoral and discourteous.
+• Reputational: Reputational risks arise when an organisation acts contrary to what is expected of it, maybe immorally and discourteously.
 With the advent of social networks, reputational risks have become one of the critical areas of concern for organisations.
 An unhappy customer can lead to disproportional risks for an organisation's reputation.

-• Technology: Security attacks, power outages, and discontinued hardware and software, amongst other technological issues, form part of the technology risk.
-These issues can lead to financial resources, time and data loss, which has many connections with the previously mentioned risk.
+• Technology: Security attacks, power outages, and discontinued hardware and software, among other technological issues, form part of the technology risk.
+These issues can lead to financial resources, time, and data loss, which is connected to the previously mentioned risk.

 • Compliance: Compliance risks are those losses and penalties an organisation suffers for not complying with its relevant rules and regulations.
-These could include the UK’s Procurement legislation, ISO, CE, Governance or industry sector codes of practice or guidance.
+These could include the UK’s procurement legislation, ISO, CE, governance, and industry sector codes of practice or guidance.

 • Economic: Failure to acquire adequate funding can damage an organisation's success.
 Before an organisation can meet and achieve its goals, it must be kept afloat financially as costs pile up and suppliers and employees are paid.

 • Market: Misjudging demand is one of the primary reasons an organisation fails.
-An analysis will determine if the market is ready for the organisation's products or services to sell at the price that makes the organisation self-funding.
+An analysis will determine whether the market is ready for the organisation's products or services to sell at a price that makes it self-funding.

-• Competition: Competition is a significant issue that organisations should be wary of before plans are considered.
+• Competition: Competition is a significant issue that organisations should be wary of before making plans.
 Venturing into an oversaturated market may not be worth the effort.

-• Execution: Organisations can only succeed by considering the needs of their markets, before implementing their business plans.
-Meeting customer demands in providing products and services must be done at a price the customer is willing to pay, to maximise the efficient and effective use of financial resources.
+• Execution: Organisations can only succeed by considering the needs of their markets before implementing their business plans.
+To maximise the efficient and effective use of financial resources, meeting customer demands in providing products and services must be done at a price the customer is willing to pay.

-• Strategic: Business strategies can lead to the growth or decline of an organisation.
-Every procedure involves some risk, as time and resources are involved in putting them into practice, increasing the risk that an implemented strategy results in losses.
+• Strategic: Business strategies can lead to an organisation's growth or decline.
+Every procedure involves some risk, as time and resources are involved in implementing it, increasing the risk that an implemented strategy results in losses.

-• Operational: Operational risks arise when the day-to-day running of an organisation fails to perform and achieve its customers’ goals.
-Organisations lose customers, revenue and reputation when processes fail or are insufficient.
+• Operational: Operational risks arise when an organisation's day-to-day operations fail to perform and achieve its customers’ goals.
+When processes fail or are insufficient, organisations lose customers, revenue, and reputation.

 • Quality: Where a business develops products or services that fail to meet customers' needs and quality expectations, the chance that these customers will ever buy again is low.
 In this way, an organisation could reduce and possibly lose future revenue streams.